the-turrets-dao/DAO-Governance-POC/README.md

 # governance
-Things that we deed to setup and govern the DAO
+Things that we need to setup and govern the DAO